J-G-Becket/TUASI/README.md

 The TUASI project is free and opensource, created in my spare time and licensed under the MIT License.
 If you would like to support my work, or make a donation to me for my efforts, please get in touch with me directly - staff@tuasi.com

+CONFIGURATION:

+- Execute the two SQL files in the database folder, create the two tables required.
+- Edit config.php in the htdocs folder with your database and site information.
+- Edit config.php in the indexer folder with your database information.
+- Edit TUASI-Spider.bat with the correct php.exe and go.php locations.
+- Upload htdocs folder to your webserver.
+- Upload indexer folder to your server, but outside of your htdocs or www folder.
+- By default, the spider will start with Mozilla's top 500 websites URL - edit this to change starting point.
+- Run TUASI-Spider.bat to launch a spider instance.